 Scalability: With the cloud, there are no limitations on the amount of data that can be processed.
 Simply scale up resources when you need to match demand.
 This ensures that anyone who needs data processing can do so and only pay for the compute they use.

 Elasticity: Provision or de-provision resources to meet real-time demand.
 You can change the capacity and power of machines on the fly, leading to greater agility and flexibility.

 Self-Service and Collaboration: Everything is API-driven.
 Users can choose the resources they need without requiring that someone else provision these for them.

-Cost Efficiency: The benefits are twofold — First, cost is on a usage basis as opposed to software licensing, so you only pay for what you use.
-Second, your operational costs are much lower, because cloud boosts the productivity of IT personnel.
+Cost Efficiency: The benefits are twofold — First, the cost is on a usage basis as opposed to software licensing, so you only pay for what you use.
+Second, your operational costs are much lower, because the cloud boosts the productivity of IT personnel.

 Monitoring and Usage Tracking: Finally, the cloud provides monitoring tools that allow organizations to tie usage costs to business outcomes, and therefore gain visibility into their Return On Investment (ROI).